GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 </html>
 ```

-Like the background script, this file needs to be designated as a popup in the manifest under
+Like the background script, this file must be declared in the manifest in order for Chrome to
-[`action`][17].
+present it in the extension's popup.
+To do this, add an [`action`][17] object to the manifest and
+set `popup.html` as the action's `default_popup`.

 ```json/9-11
 {